The Importance of concrete floor preparation in floor covering and installation projects

 Grinding and Preparation of Concrete Floors

-The Schwamborn Floor Grinder setups offer one of the widest range of diamond tooling available in the market and ensure that you’ll always have the right tool for the job.
+The Schwamborn Floor Grinder setups offer one of the widest ranges of diamond tooling available in the market and ensure that you’ll always have the right tool for the job.
 All Preparation Equipment has a diamond tooling guide that lets you compare the hardness of your concrete floor with the bonding/grit of the diamond tools needed for the job.
 Getting this match correct ensures the fastest and safest cutting process and extends the life of your diamond tools.

 - Alter the diamond tooling depending on the job’s requirements.